An enriched category theory of language: from syntax to semantics: Introduction

 We think this algebro-geometric picture is inspirational, but incomplete.
 Here, we furnish it with an important refinement.
 The compositional structure of language is only part of the structure that exists in language.
 What is missing is the \emph{distribution of meaningful texts}.
 What has been, and what will be, said and written is crucially important.
 When one encounters the word ``firetruck'' it's relevant that ``red firetruck'' has been observed more often than ``green firetruck.''
 The fact that ``red firetruck'' is observed more often than ``red idea'' contributes to the meaning of \emph{red}.
 Encountering an unlikely expression like ``red idea'' involves a shift in expectation that demands attention and contributes to the meaning of the broader context containing it.
+Again, the idea that distributional structure is important in language is not new.
+The so called \emph{distributional hypothesis} \cite{harris54} in linguistic states that linguistic items with similar distributions have similar meanings.
+In machine learning, word frequency counts have been employed to automatically extract knowledge from a text corpus in Latent Semantic Analysis and vector models of meaning \cite{Turney_2010}.

 So, the ideals mentioned above are just a first approximation for the space of meanings.
 In this paper, we formalize a marriage of the compositional structure of language with the distributional structure as a category enriched over the unit interval, which we denote by $\mathcal{L}$ and call \emph{the language syntax category}.
+Then, once we have defined this language syntax category, we pass to the category of enriched copresheaves on $\mathcal{L}$, the objects of which are unit interval valued functions on $\mathcal{L}$ satisfying a certain monotonicity condition.
+The category $\widehat{\mathcal{L}}$ of enriched copresheaves, which is itself a category enriched over the unit interval, is the \emph{semantic} category.
+Meanings reside in this semantic category, which also admits ways for meanings to be manipulated and combined to form higher semantic concepts.